Avian influenza in cats: History

-Virus
+Virus transmission

+Avian influenza is a zoonotic agent.
 The most common way a cat can obtain H5N1 is by consuming an infected bird.
-This has been studied in the 2006 and 2007 cases in Germany and Austria where the strains between the cat and the infected birds were not different between the species.
+This has been studied in the 2006 and 2007 cases in Germany and Austria, where the strains between the cat and the infected birds were not different between the species.
 A cat is able to then transfer the virus via the respiratory tract and the digestive tract to other cats.
 However, studies suggest that a cat cannot transfer the virus to a dog, and vice versa, while sharing a food bowl.
-Though there is no concrete evidence, there is a potential link between the transfer of the virus between poultry, wild birds, and humans.
+Though there was no concrete evidence as of 2010, there is a potential link between the transmission of the virus between poultry, wild birds, and humans.

 Once the cat is infected, after an incubation period of 2 to 3 days, the virus can be found in the respiratory tissues, attached to the type II pneumocytes and alveolar macrophages, as well as the intestinal tissues.
-There have also been some cases where the virus has been found in the brain and other systems in the body.
+In some cases where the virus has been found in the brain and other systems in the body.

-As of right now the H5N1 virus has not adapted to transfer in between mammals, but there is a fear that this can occur.

-Studies done with cats
+Studies in cats

-One epidemiological study that was performed in Germany and Austria on 171 cats found that less than 1.8% of this population had H5N1.
-In this same sample population of cats, less than 2.6% had antibodies to H5N1.
-Even though Germany and Austria are among the countries that have had naturally occurring cases, this study shows that very few cats have contracted the disease.
+One epidemiological study, conducted in Germany and Austria in 2008, found that out of 171 living cats tested, fewer than 1.8% had H5N1.
+Of the same sample, fewer than 2.6% had antibodies to H5N1.
+Even though Germany and Austria are among the countries that have had naturally occurring cases, this study shows that very few cats have contracted the disease and survived.

 There have also been studies looking at the T cells, specifically CD4 and CD8, in the cat after viral infection.
 Though the mechanism is not fully known, there seems to be an inverse relationship with the amount of T cells present and the amount of infected cells.